The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and

 Goats can be identified with any of the following identification devices:

-What is used depends on whether the animal is a double-identified animal (one that will not be slaughtered before it is 12 months old) or a slaughter animal (one that is intended for slaughter within 12 months of birth).
+What is used depends on whether the animal is double-identified (two identifiers with the same unique individual identification number) or is a slaughter animal.
+Double identified animals are generally not slaughtered before they are 12 months old; slaughter animals are those that are intended for slaughter within 12 months of birth.

 More information on the types and combinations of identification devices can be found on the GOV.UK website.

 Electronic identification for goats is voluntary.
 However, if you intend to export then they must be full EID identified.
 For further details on how to identify your animals please see the GOV.UK website.